-Goal - List the achievement desired.
+Goal(s) - List the achievement(s) desired.

 Problem Statement - Briefly describe the problem or the gap that is being addressed through this scope of work.
-Example: Our facility continually carries a waitlist on average of 5 women

 Outcome Objectives - Describe the program objectives used to obtain the goal.
 These should be measurable objectives.